 This project involves doctors and scientists from the Universities of Nottingham, Strathclyde and Newcastle, the Bristol Royal Hospital for Children, and UCL Institute of Child Health in the UK; Johns Hopkins University, and the National Cancer Institute in the US; VU University Medical Center, Amsterdam in the Netherlands; and Fast Track Pharma Limited and Macrophage Pharma Limited in the UK.

-Their aim is to find new drug delivery systems which will physically bypass the BBB to deliver anti-cancer drugs to brand tumours, and save the lives of more children.
+Their aim is to find new drug delivery systems which will physically bypass the BBB to deliver anti-cancer drugs to brain tumours, and save the lives of more children.

 Children’s Brain Tumour Drug Delivery Consortium